-- some fishermen have quadrupled their catch... - local migrants get back to reside in the villages... - the quantity and quality of fish we eat has greatly improved... - all our neighbour communities want to create their Community Conserved Areas and we are helping them to get organised for that!
+- fish diversity is back and some fishermen have quadrupled their catch... - local migrants get back to reside in the Mangagoulack villages... - the quantity and quality of fish that local people eat has greatly improved... - the community feels stronger, more united and proud of itself...